 7. Invest in yourself.

 It may sound counter-intuitive but now may be a good time to invest in yourself and your future.
 You may need to take a course or workshop to brush up on your skills in order to make yourself more marketable.
 With a little bit of research online you may find that there are tons of free or inexpensive resources available online, through your local public library, or community college.
-Coursera is a great resource that allows you to take online courses absolutely free.
-If you are interested in starting a blog, consider taking a writing course.
+If you’re interested in starting a blog, consider taking a writing course.
 You never know, your interest or hobby may be your next career path!